Media Village Scotland

 Media Village Scotland is a television studio complex at Pacific Quay, Glasgow, Scotland.
 It is home to BBC Scotland & STV.
 It is situated near the Scottish Exhibition and Conference Centre and the Glasgow Science Centre.

 BBC

 The studios are home to BBC Scotland and BBC Radio Scotland.
 It is one of the largest television studios outside London, and one of the most digitally advanced complexes in Europe.
-It was opened by Prime Minister Gordon Brown in the summer of 2007.
+It was opened by then-Prime Minister Gordon Brown in the summer of 2007.
 It is promised to be one of the centres for future broadcasting in United Kingdom.

 BBC Studio Programming

 The studio is home to many Scottish and British programmes such as: